tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 # Work

 Maat has two concurrent programming model which are the asynchronous and thread-like model.
 The thread-like model is what we call **Maatines** and the async model is what we call **Works**.
 Async functionality is implemented with the help of **Maatines**, so yeah… it is just an abstract layer over it.
 A Work encapsulate a computation called a Work which runs internally, is represented as new or resurrected Maatine.

 A Work has three possible state which are the `Do`, `Done` and `Fail` state.

 1. In the `Do` state, Work is either not started or on progress.
 2. In the `Done` state, Work is `Done` and has its result saved for latter retrieval.
-3. In the `Fail` state, an exception was thrown when the Work was doing its work and hence `Fail`ed.
+3. In the `Failed` state, an exception was thrown when the Work was doing its work and hence `Fail`ed.

 The below code creates a new Work which is initially in the `Do` state, completes its work with the `done` method and from there checks its updated status and result with the `status` and `done` methods respectively.

 ```
-var w = Work.new   -- new Work object
+var w = Work.new   # new Work object
-say w.status       -- Output: Do
+say w.status       # Output: Do
 w.done("I'm done")
-say w.status       -- Output: Done
+say w.status       # Output: Done
-say w.result       -- Output: I'm done
+say w.result       # Output: I'm done
 ```

 You can return a Work that is already done with the static `done` method and you can also return a work that has already failed with the `failed` method.

 ```
-Work.done.status.say   -- Output: Done
+Work.done.status.say   # Output: Done
-Work.failed.status.say -- Output: Failed
+Work.failed.status.say # Output: Failed
 ```

 We can chain Works just like you do with Promises in Javascript

 ATTENTION!
 The chaining mechanism of Works in Maat is completely different from that of Promises in javascript.

-So this is the story: you first start by creating a work with say `Work.does({ ... })`, this returns a work object on which you can do either but on only the following:
+So this is the story: you first start by creating a work with say `Work.does`, it returns a work object on which you can but not only do either of the following:

 1. Call the `.catch` method to handle any exception on the created Work, it returns back the same object for further chaining
 2. Call the `.then` method returns a new Work to be scheduled for execution if the invoker is `Done` with no expections.

-If the exception of the newly Work created by `.then` is not handled, it inherits it the exception handler of the top level Work.
+If the exception of the work created by `.then` is not handled, it inherits its exception handler from the top level Work.

 ```
 var w = Work.does({ sleep 4; 10 })